Who is this blog post for?

 You need to know your travel personality.
 And you need to be completely honest with yourself.
 Why?
 Because you could plan your whole trip and get it wrong if you don’t understand your travel personality.

 I’m assuming you want a fabulous trip and not a mediocre one, or even worse, a disastrous trip.
 Then there are our travelling companions, which most of us have.
-Think about how planning the wrong trip, or aspects of the trip, can impact on our relationships with friends or partners.
+Think about how planning the wrong trip, or aspects of the trip, can impact on our relationships with them.

 So, let’s talk Travel Personality and why knowing yours is so important.